uclnlp/fakenewschallenge/README.md

 function is defined in `util.py`.
 The predictions made are equivalent to those submitted during the competition.

-Alternatively, as suggested by the organizers of the competition, the validity of the submission can be checked by training the model with different seeds and evaluating the average performance of the system.

-In order to train the model as opposed to loading the pre-trained one, carry out the following steps:

-* Uncomment the lines of code in `train_pred.py` associated with the training of the model (lines 86-88 and 91-111)
-* Comment the lines of code in `train_pred.py` corresponding to the loading of the model (lines 115-121)
+Execution of the `pred.py` file in 'train' mode encompasses steps identical to those outlined above with the exception of the model being trained as opposed to loaded from file.
+Obviously, the predictions will not be identical to those submitted during the competition.

-* Execute `train_pred.py` to train the model and save the consequent predictions in `predictions_test.csv`.
-Note that the file name for the predictions can be changed in section '# Set file names' at the top of `train_pred.py` if required.
+The file name for the predictions can be changed in section '# Set file names' at the top of `pred.py` if required.

-Please note that the predictions saved may still lead to errors with the official `scorer.py` due to encoding issues, as discussed at length in the official Slack channels.
+Please note that the predictions are saved in chronological order with respect to the `test_stances_unlabeled.csv` file, however, only the predictions are saved and not combined with the `Headline and `Body ID` ` fields of the source file.

 ## Authors